bfrancom/benfran.com/_posts/2023-03-15-github-vs-gitlab.md

 ---

 Is ChatGPT biased against GitHub when compared to GitHub actions?
 You decide!
-Here is the conversation I had with our new robot overlords.
+Here is the conversation I had with our new robot overlord.

 Ben Francom:
 > What is bettter, GitLab or GitHub, and why?